AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/LookupService/AddDocument.md

 LookupService.AddDocument Method
 ================================
-AutomationML 2.1 APIAdds the document to the query service.
+Adds the document to the query service.
 All tables for the document will be created.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)